Our Story

 The Early Years

-Building a charity from the ground up was by no means an easy task, so when Shawn Marsolais left her position at CNIB to follow her passion to work with children and youth who are blind or partially sighted and their families, the path forward seemed daunting and unfamiliar.
+Building a charity from the ground up was by no means an easy task, so when Shawn Marsolais left her position at CNIB to follow her passion to work with children and youth who are blind or low vision and their families, the path forward seemed daunting and unfamiliar.
 With the help of a founding board consisting of parents and professionals in the community and a few volunteers, Shawn began developing impactful programs and services, building an organizational infrastructure and securing funding.

 During these early years there were many firsts – the first Summer Camp, first Early Intervention retreat, first fundraising Gala – and in that time Shawn even managed to find the time to have a baby.
 Eventually Blind Beginnings secured enough funding to hire its first full time Program Coordinator, and was able to extend the scope of its programming and provide more programs and services.

-Blind Beginnings was able to develop and maintain a variety of programs and support services with its small but dedicated team, and also developed several high profile advocacy and educational events designed to show the capabilities of youth who are blind or partially sighted.
+Blind Beginnings was able to develop and maintain a variety of programs and support services with its small but dedicated team, and also developed several high profile advocacy and educational events designed to show the capabilities of youth who are blind or low vision.
 These included “Do The Grind Blind” in which a group of youth who were blind or partially sighted tackled Vancouver’s infamously grueling hike The Grouse Grind, as well as a Flash Mob dance routine that featured program youth and volunteers at the Metrotown Mall.

 The Next Phase